Ebola death toll rises to 4,950 - WHO

 The latest figures to Nov.
 4 reflect 132 new deaths since the last update issued on Wednesday, which was as of Nov.
 2.

-Shoring up defenses in states neighboring the three countries remains critical, the WHO said.
+Shoring up defences in states neighbouring the three countries remains critical, the WHO said.
 Nigeria and Senegal have stamped out outbreaks, while Mali has recorded one case.

 "The best protective measures for non-affected countries are adequate levels of preparedness including heightened surveillance to detect and diagnose cases early and well-prepared staff and operational planning to ensure that suspect cases of Ebola are managed safely and in ways to minimize further spread," the Travel and Transport Task Force on Ebola Virus Disease said in a separate statement issued on Friday.